When you’re considering what to study at university, it’s important to think about where each course might lead you.

 The University offers a hands-on experience during the course, but according to Max ‘the internship is a unique opportunity’ where he could put his skills into practice.
 Likewise he was able to draw on the knowledge he gained at Deloitte and SecureWorx in later uni assignments.

-What’s an average day like in cyber security?
+What’s an average day like in a cyber security job?

 After being offered a full-time job at SecureWorx, Max switched the rest of his degree to part-time.